 Walking in Cornwall

 Cornwall is a fabulous walking county, with hundreds of miles of coast paths and moorland walks.
 We've sketched a few walks below, but would recommend you take a look at Walking in Cornwall as this very useful database has over 150 walks to download for free, neatly arranged by location.
-For a guided walk around Cornish gardens, you couldn't wish for better than Jeremy of Cornwall Garden Tours who offers a door to door service, can pick up from any railway station and offers 15 percent off to Railholiday guests.
+This website prepared by Jeremy provides information on Cornwall gardens (unfortunately the guided walks have now stopped) of Cornwall Garden Tours.

 Walks from St Germans

 - Walk 1 - The Quay, viaduct and estuary

 - Walk 2 - Longfield, Whitpot Hill and Bagg Lane

 - Walk 3 - Quarry Street, Longfield and Coldgear Plantation